smithhenryd/NN-Kernel-and-Rich-Regimes/README.md

 # Implicit Regularization in Deep Learning: The Kernel and Rich Regimes

-Senior Project for Statistics &amp; Data Science at Yale University
+Senior Project for Statistics &amp; Data Science at Yale University completed by Henry Smith.

-Completed by Henry Smith

-I am grateful to have been advised by Professor Harrison Zhou.
+I am grateful to have been advised by Dr. Harrison Zhou.

 Code Requirements: Python 3.7-3.9, TensorFlow 2.8